 The Australian Government will contribute up to 80 per cent towards the total project cost, capped at $530 million.

-The project commenced construction in November 2020 and to be completed by early 2023, with weather conditions permitting.
+The project commenced construction in November 2020 and to be completed by late 2023, with weather conditions permitting.

 Disclaimer: The material contained in this site is made available